budavariam/budavariam.github.io/content/posts/2020-04-27-supercharge-terminal.md

 ### Enhance zsh tab completion with fzf

 As I mentioned above, zsh comes with navigatable tab completion, but unfortunately the fzf plugin do not attach in every case.
-Not so long ago I've found a great plugin, [fzf-tab](https://github.com/Aloxaf/fzf-tab) that lets you use fzf in every occasion.
+Not so long ago I've found a great plugin, [fzf-tab](https://github.com/Aloxaf/fzf-tab) that lets you use fzf in every situation.

 - [Install guide](https://github.com/Aloxaf/fzf-tab#install).